PsyTeachR/msc-data-skills/docs/09-glm.md

 ### Predict New Values {#predict}

 You can use the estimates from your model to predict new data points, given values for the model parameters.
-For this example, we only need to know the trial type to make a prediction.
+For this simple example, we just need to know the trial type to make a prediction.

 For congruent trials, you would predict that a new data point would be equal to the intercept estimate plus the trial type estimate multiplied by 0.5 (the effect code for congruent trials).